Uses fast-growing grasses, not trees

 Softer and stronger than recycled paper

-Unlike recycled bath tissue, which can be rough or thin, Caboo’s sugarcane and bamboo fibres produce a much softer product than recycled paper.
+Unlike recycled bath tissue, which can be rough or thin, Caboo’s bamboo fibres produce a much softer product than recycled paper.
 And it’s strong, too – bamboo’s natural qualities make a paper that’s been tested to be stronger than recycled tissue of the same weight.